 Further conditions to be accepted for the EBSQ in Trauma Surgery are defined by the Division of Trauma Surgery in accordance with the UEMS and the European Board of Surgery (EBS).
 They can be noticed in the eligibility criteria, which you can find in this page.

-The EBSQ examination in Trauma Surgery is organized on a regular base by the Division of Trauma Surgery.
+The EBSQ examination in Trauma Surgery is organised on a regular base by the Division of Trauma Surgery.
 After passing this exam, the surgeon will become a Fellow of the European Board of Surgery (FEBS).